phenopackets/domain-analysis/docs/domain-entities/clinical-findings.rst

 We will:

 - Represent PhenotypicFeature with Observation.
 One to one instance.
-- Represent PhenotypicFeature.type as .code and follow the item 2 `FHIR guidance here <https://www.hl7.org/fhir/observation.html#guidance>`_
+- Represent PhenotypicFeature.type as .code and follow the item 2 in the `FHIR guidance here <https://www.hl7.org/fhir/observation.html#guidance>`_, where .code captures the clinical finding (phenotypic feature, in this case)
 - Represent PhenotypicFeature.severity and .modifier as Observation.component entries as justified by `this language <https://www.hl7.org/fhir/observation.html#gr-comp>`_ as opposed to needing Extension profiles.
 - Possibly represent PhenotypicFeature.onset as a component.
-The Observation examples page has an example of an observation that has time built into the code.
-The Apgar score examples.
+The Observation examples page has an example of an observation that has time built into (pre-coordinated with) the code (the Apgar score).
 We can argue that our PhenotypicFeature are time dependent but we don't have onset precomposed into our coding system.
 However, a PhenotypicFeature will post compose the onset indexed phenotype with Observation components.
 We believe there are several value[x] available to accommodate the representation of onset.

 Given that the PhenotypicFeature.severity is a subset of codes for .modifier, we can represent this with a single modifier component profile that can be instantiated as many times as needed to add the needed qualifiers.
 The value set for .code will be a small set of very different types of qualifiers, and the value set for .valueCodeableConcept will be the subtree of those codes.